Chambourg-sur-Indre: Climate

-Comparing averages from the thirty stations in Tours(given below) appears to highlight a certain level rise of temperatures (minimum, average and maximum) on the three reference periods; the sunshine and precipitation parameters do not change noticeably.

 Communication and transport

 Air travel

 A 53 minutes road trip from Chambourg, the Tours Val de Loire Airport in 2014 offered regular services to Ajaccio, Figari, Toulouse, Dublin, London, Marrakech and Porto; other destinations, seasonal or charter, are available.

 Rail travel

 The people of Chambourg can go to Loches and Tours by train, using the TER Centre-Val de Loire line Tours-Loches, accessible by train from the Chambourg train station or by bus, which stops in the center of town according to schedules.
 Chambourg-sur-Indre offers a parking area for the carpooling, equipped with a charging point for electric vehicles.

 Roads

 The main road through Chambourg-sur-Indre is the D943 (formerly N143) that crosses the plateau west of the Indre almost right on the 28 km marker separating Tours from Chambourg-sur-Indre; it then descends into the valley of the Indre to join Loches 12 km from Chambourg-sur-Indre; between Cormery and Chambourg-sur-Indre, is joined by D17 after the Indre valley on the left bank and directly serves the center of the town before joining the D943 at the southern end of the town center.
 It is also possible to go from Loches Chambourg using the D25 along the right bank of the Indre between the Island Thimée (Chambourg) and Corbery (Loches).